fenago/machine-learning/lab_guides/lab_1.md

 Machine learning, as we stated before, is when we only focus on point 2.
 Namely, when the computer makes decisions based on experience.
 And experience has a fancy term in computer lingo: data.
 Thus, machine learning is when the computer makes decisions, based on previous data.
-In this book, we focus on point 2, and study many ways in which machine can learn from data.
+In this course, we focus on point 2, and study many ways in which machine can learn from data.
 A small example would be how Google maps finds a path between point A and point B.
 There are several approaches, for example the following: